 The Valleya wormhole connection to San Agustín was nearly lost during the Bump in the Night, but although badly damaged heroic efforts by its engineering team managed to save it.
 Shocked by the event, the Valleyans vowed to encourage and support the growth of technological industry in the Verge and founded the Valleya Institute of Technology, or Val-Tech as it is called.
 Despite its isolated location, Val-Tech has become one of the premier universities in the Verge for education and research on advanced science and technology.
 Strong ties to the Gummis have made it a leading institution for the merging of Human and Antecessor technologies.

 The day-night cycles of Valleya are too short for convenient Human or Gummi sleep-wake cycles.
 Consequently, the base Valleyan diurnal is 8 local days.
-Hours and minutes are usually used to keep track of time intervals of less than a local diurnal.
+Metric time is used to keep track of time intervals of less than a local diurnal.

 Although technically a Human-based government descended from the system of the United States of America, Valleya has been influenced by Gummi thought nearly as much as that of Humans.
 Every citizen gets an equal say in governmental affairs, and every citizen has a right to have their voice heard in the Thing (the legislative assembly).
 In practice, most people don't want to follow the minutiae of the necessary legislation to make a society work, so they assign their vote to a delegate.
 This vote can be transferred from the delegate or revoked at any time, and can even be withdrawn for specific votes while allowing the delegate to make others on their behalf.